 - a.
 Target Population: LGBTQ+ young adults - i.
 SB 1004: Childhood trauma prevention and early intervention to deal with the early origins of mental health needs - b.
 Program Description: This program focuses on providing support to LGBTQ youth in high schools.
 There are various levels of support at the different high schools in Nevada County, and this program aims to provide more consistency across schools as well as a model for long term sustainability of programming.
-This program will provide school staff support, facilitation of school staff trainings, support to existing Gender and Sexuality Alliance (GSAs), implement new GSAs, facilitate parent education groups, and develop mentoring for LGBTQ+ youth.
+School staff are stretched thin and do not have capacity to facilitate extracurricular support groups such as Gay Straight Alliances or LGBTQ+ Peer Support groups.
+This program will provide facilitation support and create peer-led support structures for LGBTQ+ youth in local high schools.
 Services will be provided on site wherever possible, and will create space for young adults to meet, share experiences, offer and receive help, and learn about related issues, including mental health and suicide prevention resources. - c.
 How program is Non-Stigmatizing and Non-Discriminatory: Programs will be offered free of cost to individuals in need.
 Programs will emphasize peer leadership.
 Program participants' culture, language, and religious preferences will be considered and incorporated. - d.
-Estimate Number Served Per Year: 135 - e.
-Estimated Cost per Person: \$514 (\$69,345/135 individuals) per program participant Program Delivered By: In FY 23/24, program services are anticipated to be provided by the Spectrum Project.
+Estimate Number Served Per Year: 50 - Estimated Cost per Person: \$1,600 (\$80,000/50 individuals) per program participant Program Delivered By: A provider is still being finalized but will involve partnership with the schools.